mizlin21/mizlin21/README.md

 ## Objective

-I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+Aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 <h2>👨‍💻 Cybersecurity Projects:</h2>